✦ Blog·7 min read

 • Ignoring the link between your subjects and the course

-Question 3: What Else Have You Done to Prepare for This Course?
+Question 3: What Else Have You Done to Prepare?

 What UCAS is asking for